sye8/DocsToPdfConverter/README.md

 For docx conversion, [docx4j-export-FO](https://github.com/plutext/docx4j-export-FO) is needed

-Note for xls to pdf conversion, any charts included in the spreadsheet will not showup in pdf (So far not supported).
+Note for xls and xlsx to pdf conversion, any charts included in the spreadsheet will not showup in pdf (So far not supported).
 Suggestions are welcomed

 ## Dependencies

+Note: The version numbers listed are the newest ones when I am making the project

 - Docx4J 3.3.5